 If we try to solve the (effective) Einstein-Hilbert equations (in the zero mass graviton case) for the field generated by a point mass at the origin of the coordinate system we get immediately that the following \textquotedblleft metric\textquotedblright\ fields are solutions of those equations,

 and

 with $\lambda$ an arbitrary real parameter.
 Now, both solutions have the same asymptotic behavior when $r\rightarrow\infty$.
 Which one should we use for the descriptions of physical processes?
-It is important to emphasize that both metrics even if expressed in the same coordinates \textit{are diffeomorphically equivalent} since.it is possible to perform a coordinate trasformation in Eq.(\ref{digr2}) which makes it in the new variables to have the apperance of Eq.(\ref{digr3}).
-If we take into account that the \textit{meaning} of the coordinates in each one are \textit{different} because we can know what the spacetime labels mean, only after we fix a metric on it.
-Specifically this statement means that those labels are associated with physical distances and time lapses measured by ideal rods and clocks in different ways.
+It is important to emphasize that both metrics even if expressed in the same coordinates \textit{are diffeomorphically equivalent} since it is possible to perform a coordinate transformation in Eq.(\ref{digr2}) which makes it in the new variables to have the appearance of Eq.(\ref{digr3}).
+Now, take into account that the \textit{meaning} of the coordinates in each one are \textit{different} since we can know what the spacetime labels mean only \textit{after} we fix a metric on it.
+Specifically this statement means that those labels are associated with physical distances and time lapses measured by ideal rods and clocks in \textit{different} ways.

-But Logunov thinks that $ \slg _{s}$ and $ \slg _{i}$\ given in the \textit{same} coordinate basis even if diffeomorphically equivalent are physically distinguished through experiments and so fixing one of them as the correct one implies in the existence of an additional theoretical criterion and such a criterion does not exists in GR.
-He claims that the metric $ \slg _{i}$ when $\lambda=0$ that satisfies the condition $\mathring{D}_{\gamma }\left( \sqrt{-\det(g_{\mu\nu})}g^{\gamma\kappa}\right) =0$ is the \textit{only} one that fits correctly all known data on solar system experiments.\ Does the method used by astronomers methods for determining the coordinates of their probes always fix those coordinates as being the spherical coordinates of Minkowski spacetime and fix the metric to be $ \slg _{i}$?.
+But Logunov thinks that $ \slg _{s}$ and $ \slg _{i}$\ given in the \textit{same} coordinate basis even if diffeomorphically equivalent are physically \textit{distinguished} through experiments and so fixing one of them as the correct one implies in the existence of an additional theoretical criterion and such a criterion does not exists in GR.
+He claims that the metric $ \slg _{i}$ when $\lambda=0$ that satisfies the condition $\mathring{D}_{\gamma }\left( \sqrt{-\det \slg }g^{\gamma\kappa}\right) =0$ is the \textit{only} one that fits correctly all known data on solar system experiments.\ Does the method used by astronomers methods for determining the coordinates of their probes always fix those coordinates as being the spherical coordinates of Minkowski spacetime and fix the metric to be $ \slg _{i}$?
 It is hard to believe in that possibility...